heiko-hotz/gemini-talk-to-docs/README.md

 - Audio sample rate: 16kHz for input, 24kHz for output
 - Video feed maximum resolution: 640x480

+## Architecture: WebSocket Proxy

+This application implements a WebSocket proxy architecture between the client and Gemini's API for several key benefits:

+1. **Security**:
+   - API keys and sensitive credentials remain secure on the server side
+   - Prevents direct exposure of the Gemini API endpoint to clients
+   - Enables proper token validation and rate limiting

+2. **Performance**:
+   - Maintains persistent connections for real-time streaming
+   - Reduces latency for voice and video interactions
+   - Enables efficient handling of large binary data (PDFs, video frames)

+3. **Production Benefits**:
+   - Easier deployment behind corporate firewalls
+   - Centralized logging and monitoring
+   - Ability to implement caching and request optimization
+   - Simplified scaling and load balancing
+   - Better control over API usage and costs

+The proxy server (`main.py`) handles all communication between the web client and Gemini's API, making the application more secure and production-ready.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.